spm/spm-docs/docs/tutorials/fmri/group/one_sample_ttest.md

 - `Extent threshold (voxels)` :material-arrow-right-bold: `0`

 ??? info "A bit more about SPM results options"
-    - `Apply masking` - this option allows you examine your results within a specific region, spcified either from a contrast, predefined image, or atlas.
+    - `Apply masking` - this option allows you examine your results within a specific region, specified either from a contrast, predefined image, or atlas.
 To interrogate all voxels in the brain, select `none`.
     - `P-value adjustment to control` - this lets you select whether you want to display the results as uncorrected for multiple comparisons(`none`) or with a FWE voxel/peak-level correction (`FWE`).
     - `P-value` - here you can specify your p-threshold.
     - `Extent threshold (voxels)` - this allows you set a threshold of the minimum number of contiguous voxels in a cluster to be displayed.
 This can be used in cluster correction.